Erie County Climate Action

 Erie County is hiring paid Sustainability and Clean Energy Interns!
 Position descriptions linked below:

 - Erie County Low Income Program For Sustainable Energy (ECLIPSE) Research Intern

 - Building Performance Intern

-- Green Fleet Intern (plan to hire later in 2022, position description pending)
+- Green Fleet Intern (position description pending)

 To learn more download the program flyer here.